 What can you do with a degree in Biology?

 Lots of things!
 The Biology major at SUNY Fredonia is a flexible program which offers you the ability to take unique specialty courses while performing undergraduate research or an internship.
 You may then choose to seek employment with your B.S. degree, or you may wish to go on to graduate or professional school.
-Look at the opportunities listed below to see the diversity of career options you have as a Biology major!

 Research biologists study the natural world, using the latest scientific tools and techniques in both laboratory settings and the outdoors, to understand how living systems work.
 Many work in exotic locations around the world, and what they discover increases our understanding of biology and may be put to practical use to find solutions to specific problems.

 Many biologists become health care professionals.
 Physicians, dentists, physician assistants, pharmacists, optometrists, physical therapists and nurses all play unique and vital roles in the treatment of disease and the maintenance of the general health and well being of their patients.
 Veterinarians tend to sick and injured animals.
 Biologists may develop public health campaigns to defeat illnesses such as tuberculosis, AIDS, cancer, and heart disease.
 Others work to prevent the spread of rare, deadly diseases, such as the now infamous Ebola virus.